4ntm4n/ms-one/README.md

 ![Benefits section of FlexGridYoga](assets/img/readme/Screenshot-index-benefits.png)

->The second section informs the users of som of the benefits of yoga
+>This section informs the users of som of the benefits of yoga
+>
->>To make this section a bit more interesting, I created a floating effect by moving the cards ever so slightly upwards and added more box-shadow when the user hovers the pointer over the them with the mouse.
+>To make this section a bit more interesting, I created a floating effect by moving the cards ever so slightly upwards and added more box-shadow when the user hovers the pointer over the them with the mouse.

  __Contains the following elements:__